 The old design of single-paned window with one sheet of glass is now being replaced with the more popular and energy-efficient double-paned window.
 Although double-paned windows were first introduced in the market in the 1950s, they were not widely used at homes until the 1970s.

-Both new construction and replacement windows now comes with double-paned windows as standard.
+Both new construction and replacement windows now come with double-glazed windows as standard in Sydney.
 In areas where the weather is very harsh, triple-paned windows are occasionally advised for optimal insulation.